einride/aip-go/contrib/ents/README.md

 ## Quick Start

 The helpers expect parsed and type-checked values from the `filtering` and `ordering` packages.
-Once you have those, pass them to `QueryBy` and `OrderBy` before executing an ent query.
+Once you have those, pass them to `FilterBy` and `OrderBy` before executing an ent query.

 ```go
 package foo